 Platform License Fees

-Almost all contract management platforms charge a platform license fee.
+Almost all contract management solutions charge a platform license fee.
 This is generally the starting price or the minimum cost required to deploy and utilize the software.
 License fees are almost always charged on a recurring monthly or annual cost.

 In some cases, platform license fees are fixed costs, but more often they vary depending on the number of features you choose, the number of seats, or the storage space (gigabytes or number of documents).
 The more employees using the platform, or the more features needed to meet your business objectives the more expensive the platform will likely be.